Ismail-987/CW2024/README.md

  in HomeScreen in HomeScene, the game will load the level next to the last level that the user saved, continuing the progress.
 * Upon pausing, the save button will save the current level that the user is playing.
-Hence the continue button will direct to the current level of the game.
+Hence, the continue button will direct to the current level of the game.

 6. SCORE TRACKING AND LEVEL DISPLAY